AlexandriaDAO/core/src/tests/plan.md

 - Color code the tags.
 - Alexandria query.
 (Query token amounts, then only the amount on the page (rather than all at once))
-- Delay in mint button on alexandrian is weird.

 Next Small Stuff:

 - Alexandrian search needs to use the state of the current page number.
-- Play button on videos by default. (fix broken videos)
 - There's a bug where ebook searching gets the search button stuck in the loading state.
 - Remove duplicates based on file size.
 - More advanced searching with tags and metadata.